classico-trad-ecletico/comparative-histories/chapter.md

 SmartHistory project *Reframing Art History* is another, promising example of this approach [@reframing:2022].
-However, critical history of architecture today functions in a broad landscape where it interacts with other, more or less disciplinary fields.
+However, critical history of architecture today functions in a broad landscape where it interacts with other disciplinary fields.
 The points of contact between these disciplines and history expose conflicts between the philological toolkit drawn from the professional field of architecture and history's critical project of